harshitvasu/just-notes/modern-history/spectrum-5.md

 defend the ruler from his enemies and adopt a policy of noninterference in the internal matters of the allied state.
-One of the objectives behind Wellesley’s strengthening 122 ✫ A Brief History of Modern India of the subsidiary alliance system was to keep the French from reviving and expanding their influence in India.
+One of the objectives behind Wellesley’s strengthening

+of the subsidiary alliance system was to keep the French from reviving and expanding their influence in India.
 Around this time, the fear of Napoleon’s expedition towards the East was